-It it just me or does every get excited seeing everyone’s crazy aunts and uncles come out of the basement and try to top each other with a more ridiculous, insane proposals for dealing with frivolous lawsuits?
+Is it just me or does every get excited seeing everyone’s crazy aunts and uncles come out of the basement and try to top each other with a more ridiculous, insane proposals for dealing with frivolous lawsuits?
 The Overlawyered commenters are out and about after reports of a lawsuit over the right to wear unbelievably awful t-shirts to public school.

 Can I play too?
-We should execute anyone who we suspect is thinking of a filing a frivolous lawsuit.
+We should execute anyone who we suspect is thinking of filing a frivolous lawsuit.
 There is a precedent for this.
 Remember the Minority Report?

-I actually agree with the implied premise of the post that people shouldn’t be filing lawsuits defending the right of kids to wear incredibly offensive t-shirts to a public school.
-(Particularly if the girl’s parents are essentially making her wear the shirt.
+I agree with the implied premise of the post that people shouldn’t be filing lawsuits defending the right of kids to wear offensive t-shirts to a public school.
+(Particularly if the girl’s parents are making her wear the shirt.
 Good golly.)
 Truly, it is a beyond insane lawsuit.
 It should be renounced.
 (I guess.
-We could also just look away I suppose.
+We could also just look away, I suppose.
 We have 300 million people in this county.
 Do we have to report on every random idiot who burns the Koran?)

-But the feeding frenzy that follows after the reports of these outlier cases operates under the assumption that frivolous lawsuits are the rule rather than the exception.
+But the feeding frenzy that follows reports of these outlier cases operates under the assumption that frivolous lawsuits are the rule rather than the exception.
 The “free market” that I’m sure the commenters idolize takes care of lawyers who are recidivist filers of frivolous lawsuits: it puts them out of business.